 An Introduction to the Universal Heroes Role Playing Game

 In the beginning, I was not very good at this sort of thing.
-I do believe our very first adventure involved Thor and Wolverine hanging out in a bar, seeing who could get drunk first, when a 'giant radioactive dinosaur' suddenly attacked the city.
-Of course, by this point both of them had managed to get rather tipsy through sheer volume, and chaos (and staggering property damage) would quickly ensue.
+I do believe our original adventure involved Thor and Wolverine hanging out in a bar, seeing who could get drunk first, when a 'giant radioactive dinosaur' suddenly attacked the city.
+Of course, by this point both heroes had managed to get rather tipsy through sheer volume, and chaos (and staggering property damage) quickly ensued.

-I eventually got better at the whole story telling thing, though, and we managed to keep our game going for a decade.
-After that, our gaming group drifted into other things, a lot of them succumbing to the 'Vampire' chain of games while I instead started running a PlaneScape campaign.
-I subsequently experimented with numerous other games, such as Cyberpunk and Rifts, but MSH always felt like 'home' to me.
+I eventually got better at the whole storytelling thing, though, and we managed to keep our game going for over a decade.
+After that, our group drifted into other things, a lot of them succumbing to the 'Vampire' chain of games while I instead started running a Planescape campaign.
+I subsequently experimented with numerous other systems, such as Cyberpunk and Rifts, but MSH always felt like 'home' to me.

-So I thought 'Why not put it all on my own site'?
+So I thought 'Why not put all this work on my own site'?
 Thus, on April 9th, 1998, 'Technohol 13: the Atomic Drink' was born!
-I use the site to house the characters and rule sets I'd concocted over the years and put on-line, though there's still a lot of work to do in that regard.
-The ultimate goal of course is to 'rebuild' the MSH RPG on my own terms, and in my own way, a goal that continues to this very day.
+I use the site to house some of the characters and rule sets I'd concocted over the years and put online, though there's still a lot of work to do in that regard.
+The ultimate goal is to rebuild the MSH RPG on my own terms, and in my own way, a goal that continues to this very day.

-Over time, you'll see me modifying the existing game texts from the 'old' game to transform it into something of a 'universal' rule system, one which will allow a game's Judge to tell tales in almost any genre or setting.
-Hence the name: the Universal Heroes Role Playing Game.
-While the Universal Heroes system is based on the core of the Classic, old-school MSH RPG, things will ultimately evolve in their own direction.
+Over time, you'll see me modifying the existing text from the old game to transform it into something of a universal rule system, one which will allow a game's Judge to tell tales in almost any genre or setting.
+Hence the name: the Universal Heroes Role-Playing Game.
+While the Universal Heroes system is based on the core of the Classic, old-school MSH RPG, it will ultimately evolve into its own entity.

 The idea is to streamline the rules slightly, to make the action flow either in a faster or more detailed fashion, as the Judge prefers.
-Also, character generation will ultimately be greatly expanded, in order to allow players as much support as is possible in order to build the 'perfect' character, the one that has been floating around inside their head for a while.
+Also, character generation is being greatly expanded, allowing players as much support as is possible to build the 'perfect' character, the one that has been floating around inside their head for a while.
 Or you know, just occurred to them.

-Finally, support will be given to a variety of game settings.
-Several fully developed game 'worlds' will be presented as either something to directly plug your players into, or just as examples from which one can build their own.
-These will include a 'modern day' setting of course, along with several different worlds and times with which to focus on one kind of character above others (magic, psionic, etc...).
+Finally, support will be given to a variety of settings for use in the game.
+Several fully developed worlds will be presented as either something to directly plug your players into, or just as examples from which one can use to build their own.
+These will include a modern setting, naturally, along with several different realms and eras with which to focus on one kind of character above others.